mastodon/documentation/Running-Mastodon/Vagrant-guide.md

 ## Starting the server

 The Vagrant box will automatically start after provisioning.
-It can be started in future with `vagrant up` from the mastodon directory.
+It can be started in future with `vagrant up --provider virtualbox` from the mastodon directory.

 To start the application: